 - fresh fruit jam

-- nuts and seeds: pecans, walnuts, almonds, peanuts, pistachios, pumpkin seeds
+- nuts and seeds: pecans, walnuts, almonds, peanuts, pistachios, pumpkin seeds, flax seeds

 - raisins, dried cranberries, and other dried fruit